The Genetics Center, Inc. Address, phone, and fax

 Answers for Health Professionals

-Carrier screening for "Jewish" genetic disorders should be offered to every couple of Ashkenazi (European) Jewish ancestry.
+Carrier screening for "Jewish" genetic disorders should be offered to every couple of Ashkenazi (European) Jewish ancestry, even if one or both are only partly of Ashkenazi ancestry.
 Most cases of these rare disorders occur when there is no family history.
-The American College of Obstetricians and Gynecologists (ACOG) recommends screening for, at a minimum, Tay-Sachs disease, Canavan disease, and cystic fibrosis in patients of European-Jewish ancestry.
+The American Congress of Obstetricians and Gynecologists (ACOG) recommends screening for, at a minimum, Tay-Sachs disease, Canavan disease, familial dysautonomia, and cystic fibrosis.

 What "Jewish" diseases are we talking about?

-Tay-Sachs disease, Canavan disease, familial dysautonomia, Niemann-Pick (type A) disease, Fanconi anemia (group C), Bloom syndrome, Gaucher disease (the non-neuronopathic type), mucolipidosis type IV, and glycogen storage disease type 1.
-These are all uncommon conditions that are predominantly found in persons of Ashkenazi ancestry.
-[Tay-Sachs disease is also found in persons of French-Canadian (Acadian) ancestry and, rarely, in mixed Jewish/non Jewish couples.]
-Although not strictly a disorder of European Jews, cystic fibrosis is often included in an Ashkenazi heritage screening panel, since it occurs with the same frequency in European Jews as in members of the non-Jewish Caucasian population (approximately 1/3,000).
+Tay-Sachs disease, Canavan disease, and familial dysautonomia are the most common neurodegenerative conditions, and none of these are treatable.
+Additional disorders for which carrier screening is available include Niemann-Pick (type A) disease, Fanconi anemia (group C), Bloom syndrome, Gaucher disease (the non-neuronopathic type), mucolipidosis type IV, maple syrup urine disease, lipoamide dehydrogenase deficiency, familial hyperinsulinism, nemaline myopathy, Usher syndrome types III and IF, Joubert syndrome, Walker-Warburg syndrome, and glycogen storage disease type 1a.
+Tay-Sachs disease is also found in persons of French-Canadian (Acadian) ancestry, possibly in Irish individuals, and rarely in mixed Jewish/non-Jewish couples.]
+Although not strictly a disorder of European Jews, cystic fibrosis is often included in an Ashkenazi heritage screening panel, since it occurs with the same frequency in European Jews as in members of the non-Jewish Caucasian population (approximately 1/2,500).

 How are these disorders inherited?